readysteady/formeze/README.md

 Motivation
 ----------

-Most web apps built for end users will need to process urlencoded form data.
+Most web apps built for end users will need to process url-encoded form data.
 Registration forms, profile forms, checkout forms, contact forms, and forms for adding/editing application specific data.
 As developers we would like to process this data safely, to minimise the possibility of security holes